Blackwolf499/SpartanStudy/README.md

 # SpartanStudy

-SpartanStudy, is a small tool designed to monitor, track, and log your progress on TryHackMe.com Typically it should be run as you're working on TryHackMe so you're able to study accordingly and can see how you progress in real-time.
+SpartanStudy, a text-based application running on BSD UNIX library, Curses, SpartanStudy monitors, tracks, and logs your progress on TryHackMe.
+This application was developed to resemble an "old-school" application, in which the graphical-display is entirely ascii-text based.

 ![image](https://user-images.githubusercontent.com/33044535/155277641-5ed12ecd-6260-408b-aaa7-ccf8f8a6366b.png)